 How to Apply

 The financial aid process starts by submitting a Free Application for Federal Student Aid (FAFSA).
-In addition to applying for the Pell Grant, federal student loans and work-study, the State of Alaska and many scholarship agencies use your FAFSA information to process award offers.

 You will need the following to complete your FAFSA: